ps4vs/Deep-RL/Chapter-2/README.md

 For non-stationary environment, ie, the most common in reinforcement learning and nature requires sequences that do not converge, and are used in applications and empirical research.

 ![Agent stationary and Agent non-stationary interacting with non-stationary environment](./Exercise-2.5.png)

+## Optimistic Initial Values
+By setting the Optimistic Initial Values, encourages exploration in many cases, eg in our example if we keep Q_o(a)=+5 for all cases, all actions are explored initially even in case of greedy-method.

+The sample-average methods, constant step-size method are both dependent on the initial values of q-estimates to certain extent in case of stationary distribution, for non-stationary the initial values doens't affect.

+The sample-average methods, inital values play role until each action is explored once, and In constant step-size case it's affect is continued to very long extent or short-extent depending on $\alpha$.